eclipse-ibeji/freyja/docs/quickstart.md

         cargo run --example mocks

 While the example is running, you can switch to the terminal windows for the mock processes and press <kdb>Enter</kbd> to change their state.
-Changing the state of the Mock Digital Twin Service will add new entites, while chaning the state of the Mock Mapping Service will add new mappings.
+Changing the state of the Mock Digital Twin Service will add new entites that are queryable with the `find_by_id` API.
+Changing the state of the Mock Mapping Service will add new mappings which will potentially result in data being emitted by Freyja.

 # Appendix A

+This appendix lists the sample adapters that are provided in this repository.
+These are self-contained and don't require anything outside of this repository to be set up.
+More detailed adapters which interface with external components can be found in the [Ibeji Example Applications repository](https://github.com/eclipse-ibeji/ibeji-example-applications).

 ## Digital Twin Adapters